Terms and Conditions for Receiving Financial Aid

 Work-study awards are not credited to your University business office student account.
 You are paid directly on the 1st of each month for the actual hours worked during the preceding month.
 You may not earn more than your work-study award nor are you guaranteed to earn your entire award.
 Your employer may decide to pay you, as a regular part-time student employee after your work-study award is exhausted.

-FEDERAL PERKINS LOAN: A Federal Perkins Loan is a low-interest (5percent) loan for students with need.
+FEDERAL PERKINS LOAN: A Federal Perkins Loan is a low-interest (5percent) loan for students with financial need.
 The Federal Perkins Loan is for both undergraduate and graduate students.
 Montana Tech awards Federal Perkins Loans primarily from funds generated from former students repaying these loans.
 As a Perkins Loan borrower, you are not charged an origination or other loan fee.
 You have nine months after you graduate, leave school, or drop below half-time status before you must begin repayment.
 This is called a "grace period".
 At the end of your grace period, you must begin repaying your loan.
 Interest begins to accrue at that time.
 You have up to 10 years to repay.
 If you accept a Federal Perkins Loan and have not previously borrowed a Federal Perkins Loan from Montana Tech, you must complete Perkins Entrance Counseling and sign a Master Promissory Note through the iPROMise website which will be sent to you from Campus Partners.

 DIRECT LOAN: Direct Loans are either subsidized or unsubsidized.
 The federal government pays the interest on the subsidized loan until you begin repayment and during the authorized periods of deferment.
 Interest begins accruing on the unsubsidized loan from the time the loan is disbursed until the loan is paid in full.
 If you allow the interest to accrue, it will be capitalized at the end of the grace period and at the end of any deferment or forbearance.
 This means that at the end of your grace period the interest accrued will be added to the principal balance of your loan.
 When you are billed the interest will accrue on the new balance.
 If possible, your best option is to pay the accrued interest prior to capitalization.
 Most servicers will send you at least an annual statement with accrued interest.
 You may receive Subsidized Loan, Unsubsidized Loan, or a combination of both.